uweschmitt/emzed/website/installation.rst

 For installing *eMZed* on Windows please follow **carefully** the stepwise instructions:

 1. Install *Python XY* from http://www.pythonxy.com.
 We recommend version *2.7.2.x*.
+   *Python XY* is a Python distribution containing some needed libraries.
+   If you use other distributions as *Enthought Python* the following instructions are not complete anymore.

     This is a Python
     distribution targeting scientific computing with Python.
 It contains the